 What’s more, older dogs can display aggressive behavior when they start losing hearing or vision.
 Again, this is due to fear.

-Can You Fix Aggression Issues In Older Malteses?
+Can You Fix Aggression Issues In Older Maltese?

 In this case, the old saying, “you can’t teach an old dog new tricks,” is correct, but not entirely.
-It’s definitely harder to train an older dog who already developed a personality and a certain way of being as opposed to a young puppy.
+It’s definitely harder to train an older dog who has already developed a personality and a certain way of being than a young puppy.
 However, it isn’t impossible.

 If you adopted an older dog and it starts showing signs of aggression, it’s important to get him checked by the vet to determine if it’s something physical.
 If not, the next step would be a professional dog trainer.